Williams shines at Rogers Cup

 "We both were just hitting lots of service winners or aces.
 So it was kind of hard to get in a good rhythm."

-Williams will now face Denmark's former world number one Caroline Wozniacki, who brought American qualifier Shelby Rogers' fairytale run to a shuddering 6-1 6-0 end, in the quarter-finals.
+Williams will now face Denmark's former-world number one Caroline Wozniacki, who brought Shelby Rogers' fairytale run to a shuddering end by crushing the American qualifier 6-1 6-0, in the quarter-finals.

 "Obviously Serena has all the experience.
 She has a big serve.
 She takes the ball early," said Wozniacki.